Joey Dorsey: Return to Europe

 On August 29, 2015, Dorsey signed a one-year, $650,000 net income contract with Turkish club Galatasaray.
 On February 19, 2016, he left Galatasaray, and returned to his former club, FC Barcelona, for the rest of the season.

 On August 17, 2016, Dorsey signed a two-year contract extension with Barcelona.
 On January 18, 2017, he was released from the team due to disciplinary reasons.

 On February 13, 2017, Dorsey signed with Turkish Super League club Best Balıkesir for the rest of the 2016–17 BSL season.

 On November 2, 2018, Dorsey returned to Greek Basket League after six years, penning a deal with Panionios B.C. until the end of the 2018–19 season.
 Dorsey made 20 appearances and averaged 9 points and 8.8 rebounds in 22 minutes per game, helping Panionios to get some crucial victories in order to avoid relegation.

 On November 29, 2019, he has signed with Syntainics MBC of the Basketball Bundesliga.
 Dorsey parted ways with the team on July 21, 2020.
 He signed with Apollon Limassol of the Cypriot League on September 10.
 On September 4, 2021, Dorsey signed with APOP Paphos B.C. of the Cyprus Basketball Division A.

+Coaching career

+On August 9, 2024, the Minnesota Timberwolves announced the hiring of Joey Dorsey to serve as Player Development Assistant under head coach Chris Finch.
+He was then sent to be an Assistant Coach for the Iowa Wolves for the 2024-25 NBA G-League Season.